 The two operating systems also differ in third-party compatibility.
-Mac OS has certainly been gaining popularity in the past several years, but Windows OS still has the majority of market share.
-For this reason many software developers create products geared towards Windows OS users over Mac OS.
-Don’t let this be a deterrent to using Mac OS though, as there is usually a similar software available for Mac users.
-For example VMware has their own hypervisor management software released specifically for Macs called VMware Fusion.
+Mac OS has certainly been gaining popularity in the past several years, but Windows OS still has the majority of the market share.
+For this reason, many software developers create products geared towards Windows OS users over Mac OS.
+Don’t let this be a deterrent to using Mac OS, though, as there is usually a similar software available for Mac users.
+For example, VMware has its own hypervisor management software released specifically for Macs called VMware Fusion.

-One final and important difference between the two operating systems are their underlying file systems, which determines how the operating systems store, retrieve, and interact with data.
+One final and important difference between the two operating systems is their underlying file systems, which determine how the operating system stores, retrieves and interacts with data.
 Windows uses FAT (File Allocation Table), exFAT (Extended File Allocation Table), and NTFS (New Technology File System).
 This file system evolved over time due to file size constraints until NTFS was developed without size limitations.
 Mac OS uses the Apple File System (APFS).
-While FAT files systems are not compatible with Mac OS, exFAT is to some extent.
+While FAT file systems are not compatible with Mac OS, exFAT is to some extent.
 NTFS is also somewhat compatible with APFS, though Mac OS allows read-only permissions for NTFS data.